 Now that you know the role of preserving crop health, what are some possibilities that you can further explore for your commercial enterprise?
 Here’s our list of the tried-and-tested profiteers in the industry, as well as a tip-off on welcome new additions to the agricultural market.

-1. Corn.
 Among all other North American crops, corn is considered king; it is currently the frontrunner among all US field crops in terms of acreage, production, and gross farm receipts.
 Corn is not only grown for mass human consumption for processed products like cereal, alcohol, and masa—it is also the most widely produced feed grain in the United States (overtaking sorghum, barley, and oats).
 Corn is the major carbohydrate and energy source in livestock feed.
 Research is also being undertaken on using corn as a biofuel.
 Issues that a grower should examine when furthering the corn crop are labor exports, changing standards on industrial use of corn products, and the like.

-3. Wheat.
-Wheat is third to corn and soybeans, and a quintessential North American crop.
+Wheat is third to corn and soybeans, and a quintessentially North American crop.
 It is a major driver for a number of different markets, as it is used in products such as flour, bread, cereals, noodles, and a lot more.
 If you explore producing wheat commercially, note that there will always be a market for its distribution.
 However, wheat producers should prepare for stiff commercial competition and lower relative returns on wheat crops, as compared to the other top crops.

-4. Cotton.
-Of course, cotton is another key crop that fulfills many everyday needs; cotton drives the textile industry, and accounts for at least 25% of global fiber usage.
-The US also holds the distinction of being the third-largest cotton producer and top cotton exporter in the world, and is the starting point for as much as $21 billion worth of products and services.
+Of course, cotton is another key crop that fulfills many everyday needs; cotton drives the textile industry and accounts for at least 25% of global fiber usage.
+The US also holds the distinction of being the third-largest cotton producer and top cotton exporter in the world and is the starting point for as much as $21 billion worth of products and services.
 Issues that follow the commercial production of cotton are the rise and fall of particular products, evolving trends in the clothing and textile industries, and fair trade practices.
 But truly, some lucrative partnerships lie in the commercial growth of cotton.